mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ## Framing the engagement

-_How_ the engagement itself is communicated is key, of course.
+_How_ the engagement itself is communicated is key.

 ### Assessments, not audits